Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Entity Relationship Diagram.md

 ## 1. Tables (Entities) & Columns

-Below are the tables along with the important fields and their data types.
+Below are the tables along with the important columns and their data types.
 Each table is designed to capture information related to customers, products, orders, inventory, and approval.

 ### 🔴 1.
 Customer
 The Customer table stores key information about each client who places an order.
 Each customer is uniquely identified using CustomerID, ensuring a clear distinction between different clients.
 Contact details such as FirstName, LastName, Email, Phone, and Address allow easy communication and order tracking.
 Additional location fields (City, State, Postal Code, and Country) help in organizing deliveries, ensuring accurate shipping details, and supporting regional sales analysis.
 This structured approach streamlines customer management and improves service efficiency.